OverviewCovid-19 - Course Impact Statement

-This module introduces and raises awareness of key concepts involved in teaching and facilitating learning in both higher education and the clinical context.
-It will provide the theoretical underpinning on which to build an understanding of pedagogy and learning theory, and will therefore also serve as a base on which to build on the rest of the Postgraduate Certificate in Teaching and Learning in Clinical Practice programme.
+This module raises awareness of key concepts involved in teaching and learning in higher education and within the clinical context.
+It will help to explain underpinning theory about pedagogical and andragogical approaches to teaching and learning.
+Principles associated with personal teaching philosophies will be critically explored.
+This module serves as a base on which to build the Postgraduate Certificate in Teaching and Learning in Clinical Practice programme.

 Who is this module for?

 Prospective participants are expected to be experienced professionals in their speciality, with some responsibility for clinical education.
-This might include the supervision of students' practice placements, the assessment of students, trainees or junior staff performing clinical skills, and formal/informal teaching sessions for students, trainees or junior staff etc. Participants need to be working in practice for the duration of the module.
+This might include the supervision of students related to professional practice, clinical skill development or assessment processes.
+Teaching in clinical practice may involve formal or informal teaching methods.
+Level of student supervised may be undergraduate, postgraduate, junior or senior staff.
+Participants need to be working in practice for the duration of the module.

 What are the key aims of the programme?

-• critically examine theories of learning and teaching, and their relevance to teaching and learning facilitation in the clinical context
+- Critically examine theories of teaching and learning to explore their relevance to teaching and learning in the clinical context.

 What will I study?

 - Changing context of teaching and learning in the clinical setting.